 CONTENT WARNING: violence against women

-Then, on International Women's Day (8 March 2020), mass protest marches took over the streets across the nation, when thousands of women made public their rage, fear, and solidarity with other women.
-The following day, there was a national strike that cost the Mexican economy billions of pesos throughout the course of the day.
+Several weeks later on International Women's Day (March 8th 2020), mass protest marches took over the streets across the nation, when thousands of women made public their rage, fear, demands, and most importantly their solidarity with each other.
+The following day, there was a national labor strike and boycott that cost the Mexican economy billions of pesos throughout the course of the day.

-The manifestations in Mexico on International Women's Day attracted historical numbers of women and children, in countless cities across the nation.
-The march that happened in the city center of Oaxaca was just one part of an international movement against violence against women, felt especially in the countries of Latin America where women suffer some of the highest rates of femicide and gender-based violence in the world.
+The manifestations in Mexico on International Women's Day attracted historical numbers of women, in countless cities across the nation and the world.
+The march that happened in the city center of Oaxaca was just one part of an ongoing international movement against violence against women, felt especially in the countries of Latin America where women suffer some of the highest rates of femicide and gender-based violence in the world.

 Across Mexico, women are demanding better education, justice for the sisters that have been lost, and an end to the impunity that perpetuates these atrocities.